serverless/blog/posts/2017-01-30-serverless-v1.6.0.md

 ### Support for SNS subscriptions to existing topics

-Up until now you needed to sign into the AWS console and a permission manually so that your Lambda function can be called with the help of your existing SNS topic.
+Until now you needed to sign into the AWS console and add a permission manually so that your Lambda function can be called with the help of your existing SNS topic.

 A Pull Request which was merged in v1.6 makes it possible to specify just the ARN to the SNS topic and Serverless will create the permission automatically.